LiskArchive/lips/proposals/lip-nazar-architecture.md

 ## Abstract

-This LIP proposes a new application architecture for Lisk Core, that would be flexible and modular.
+This LIP proposes a new application architecture for Lisk Core, that is of a flexible and modular design.
 The goals of the new application architecture are:

 - Looser coupling between modules through functional isolation.